 After God’s people left Egypt they walked a long time in the desert.
 They would only stay for a while in one place and then they would move to another.
 They did not have houses to live in because they had to keep travelling toward their new land.

 While Moses was on Mount Sinai, God gave him instructions for building the tabernacle.
 The materials were to be gathered, and then the tabernacle and the furniture for it would be made.
 God gave very specific instructions to Moses.
-The tabernacle and furniture were to follow God’s pattern exactly!
-The people were learning to do things God’s way!
+The tabernacle and furniture were to follow God’s pattern exactly.

 A lot of things were needed to build the tabernacle!
 Cloth, jewels, gold, special wood, animal skins, and all sorts of rich items would be needed.
 People with special talents would have to work very hard to build the tabernacle.
 The Lord did not want the people to buy the things for the temple.
 He wanted them to give all of the items.
 God wanted the people to show their love for Him by giving their own things.
 He also wanted the people to work for free in building the temple.
 Even if they did not have anything to give, they could still help with the work.

 Moses told the people what God had asked them to do: to give offerings willingly—from the heart—to make the tabernacle.
 Where would the material come from?
 God’s people were in a desert area far away from any shops or people to trade with.
 There was no place where they could buy these supplies.
 They only had what they had been able to pack hurriedly when they left Egypt.
 They did have some clothing and articles of silver and gold that the Egyptians had given them just before they left.